abraidotti/abraidotti.github.io/about.md

 ### Related pursuits

 A few years ago, I cofounded a coding group with some friends.
-We called it the Philadelphia Research and Innovation Group ([https://phrig.github.io/](PhRIG) for short).
-We recently participated in a recent state-sponsored [https://technical.ly/philly/2017/11/03/final-projects-code4pa-hackathon/](Hackathon), and our project has gotten some attention from the governor's office.
+We called it the Philadelphia Research and Innovation Group ([PhRIG](https://phrig.github.io/) for short).
+We recently participated in 2017's [Code4PA Hackathon](https://technical.ly/philly/2017/11/03/final-projects-code4pa-hackathon/), and our project has gotten some attention from the governor's office.

 I also [fix video game consoles](#) as a side hustle.